Bob Milacki: Personal life

-Milacki was born in Trenton, New Jersey, and grew up in Lake Havasu City, Arizona.
+Milacki was born in Trenton, New Jersey.
+After his parents divorced, he grew up in Lake Havasu City, Arizona.
 He graduated from Lake Havasu High School in 1982 and attended Yavapai Community College.

-Milacki and his wife Kim have two daughters, Brittany and Ashlee, and a son, Robert.
-Ashlee played college basketball for Glendale Community College.
-Robert was drafted as a pitcher in the 38th round (1151st pick) by the Washington Nationals in the 2018 baseball season.
+Milacki and his wife have three children.
+Their daughter Ashlee played college basketball for Glendale Community College.
+Their son Bobby was drafted in the 38th round (1,151st pick) by the Washington Nationals in the 2018 MLB draft and pitched in Triple-A in 2024 and 2025.